auth0/docs/articles/applications/concepts/app-types-confidential-public.md

 The following are public applications:

-* A native desktop or mobile application that uses the Authorization Code Flow with PKCE](/flows/concepts/auth-code-pkce)
+* A native desktop or mobile application that uses the [Authorization Code Flow with PKCE](/flows/concepts/auth-code-pkce)
 * A JavaScript-based client-side web application (such as a single-page app) that uses the [Implicit Flow](/flows/concepts/implicit) grant

 ### ID Tokens